 The home learning activities will remain on the website over the summer holidays in case you would like to access any of them.

 All of the plans we have informed you of in this letter remain subject to change if the Government, Local Authority or Teaching Unions recommend a course of action, at which point we will change our plans accordingly and communicate with you all once we have considered the recommendation fully.

-We would like to thank you for your continuous support in helping your child learn from home.
+We are all looking forward to seeing the children back in school in September and we would like to thank you for your continuous support.
 Please continue to take care, follow the safety guidelines and look after yourselves and your family.
-We are missing you all dearly and look forward to seeing you in safer times.

 Sent behalf of Buckstones Governing Body